AmazingMonster/conceptrodon/README.md

 ## Install
 Since this is a header-only library, you can download it to your project and use it like your own headers.

-In directory *./conceptrodon*, including headers named after namespaces consequently includes all functions within the corresponding namespaces, while including *conceptrodon.hpp* includes everything inside the library.
+[In directory '*./conceptrodon*,' including headers named after namespaces consequently includes all functions within the corresponding namespaces, while including *conceptrodon.hpp* includes everything inside the library.
+(Not true at the moment; those headers will be added soon)]

 You can also install it using CMake: